D. MICHAEL MILLER. PE

 MICCO ROAD PROPERTIES, Brevard County, Florida.
 Prepared exhibits, made presentation, obtained zoning for 500 acre mixed use project at Micco Road and I-95.

 MICCO ROAD INTERCHANGE, Brevard County, Florida.
-Prepared preliminary justification report for Fischer Associates for new interchange at Micco Road and I-95.
-Submitted justification report to State and Federal agencies.
+Prepared preliminary justification report for Fischer Associates for proposed new interchange at Micco Road and I-95.
+Provided justification report to State and Federal agencies.

 MICHIGAN TESTING ENGINEERS, Orlando, Florida.
 Established central Florida branch and managed operation including business development program.
 Provided full services in geotechnical and materials testing and engineering.